-- (m) Orders are not required to be raised for utility bills, NHS recharges and ad hoc services such as private hospital fees.
-Payments must be authorised in accordance with the delegated limits set for non pay. - The Chief Executive and Director of Finance shall ensure that the arrangements for financial control and financial audit of building and engineering contracts and property transactions comply with the guidance contained within CONCODE and the Capital Investment Manual and any other relevant guidance issued by NHS Improvement.
-The technical audit of these contracts shall be the responsibility of the relevant Director. - 6.16.2.9 Under no circumstances should goods be ordered through the Foundation Trust for personal or private use. - 6.16.3 Joint Finance Arrangements with Local Authorities and Voluntary Bodies - Payments to local authorities and voluntary organisations made under the powers of section 28A of the NHS Act shall comply with procedures laid down by the Director of Finance which shall be in accordance with these Acts. - 6.17 External Borrowing and Investments - 6.17.1 Public Dividend Capital - 6.17.1.1 On authorisation as a Foundation Trust, the Public Dividend Capital held immediately prior to authorisation continues to be held on the same conditions. - 6.17.1.2 Additional Public Dividend Capital may be made available on such terms the Secretary of State (with the consent of the Treasury) decides. - 6.17.1.3 Draw down of Public Dividend Capital should be authorised in accordance with the mandate held by the Department of Health Cash Funding Team, and is subject to approval by the Secretary of State. - 6.17.1.4 The Foundation Trust shall be required to pay annually to the Department of Health a dividend on its Public Dividend Capital at a rate to be determined from time to time, by the Secretary of State. - 6.17.2 Working Capital Loan Facility - 6.17.2.1 The Foundation Trust may be required by NHS Improvement to have a working capital facility.
+Investment Manual and any other relevant guidance issued by NHS Improvement.
+The technical audit of these contracts shall be the responsibility of the relevant Director.

+6.16.2.9 Under no circumstances should goods be ordered through the Foundation Trust for personal or private use.

+6.16.3 Joint Finance Arrangements with Local Authorities and Voluntary Bodies

+6.16.3.1 Payments to local authorities and voluntary organisations made under the powers of section 28A of the NHS Act shall comply with procedures laid down by the Director of Finance which shall be in accordance with these Acts.

+6.17 External Borrowing and Investments

+6.17.1 Public Dividend Capital

+- 6.17.1.1 On authorisation as a Foundation Trust, the Public Dividend Capital held immediately prior to authorisation continues to be held on the same conditions. - 6.17.1.2 Additional Public Dividend Capital may be made available on such terms the Secretary of State (with the consent of the Treasury) decides. - 6.17.1.3 Draw down of Public Dividend Capital should be authorised in accordance with the mandate held by the Department of Health Cash Funding Team, and is subject to approval by the Secretary of State. - 6.17.1.4 The Foundation Trust shall be required to pay annually to the Department of Health a dividend on its Public Dividend Capital at a rate to be determined from time to time, by the Secretary of State.

+6.17.2 Working Capital Loan Facility

+- 6.17.2.1 The Foundation Trust may be required by NHS Improvement to have a working capital facility.
 This will be provided by the Trust's banker or other commercial provider if available and cost effective.
-Such a facility may be of variable term. - 6.17.2.2 The Foundation Trust must only draw down against this facility in respect of true working capital needs, and in accordance with the terms and conditions of the facility. - 6.17.3 Commercial Borrowing and Investment - 6.17.3.1 The Foundation Trust may borrow money from any commercial source for the purposes of or in connection with its functions. - 6.17.3.2 The Foundation Trust may invest money (other than money held by it as charitable trustee) for the purposes of or in connection with its functions.
-Such investment may include forming, or participating in forming, or otherwise acquiring membership of bodies corporate.
+Such a facility may be of variable term. - 6.17.2.2 The Foundation Trust must only draw down against this facility in respect of true working capital needs, and in accordance with the terms and conditions of the facility.

+6.17.3 Commercial Borrowing and Investment

+- 6.17.3.1 The Foundation Trust may borrow money from any commercial source for the purposes of or in connection with its functions. - 6.17.3.2 The Foundation Trust may invest money (other than money held by it as charitable trustee) for the purposes of or in connection with its functions.
+Such investment may include forming, or participating in forming, or otherwise acquiring membership of bodies corporate. - 6.17.3.3 The Foundation Trust may also give financial assistance (whether by way of loan, guarantee or otherwise) to any person for the purposes of or in connection with its functions.